rururu/r4f-pro/README.md

 In a project Algorithm.pprj collected functionality for visual creation of algorithms.
 Algorithms are created using drag-and-drop of standard blocks from a palette on a canvas of a flow-chart and following connection them by stream lines.
 After that the standard blocks are filled with clojure code as of "let" macro body.

-Important distinction of these algorithms from a common notion of algorithm in that they can represent parallel processes.
+Important distinction of these algorithms from a common notion of algorithm in that they can represent **parallel processes**.
 For this purpose to standard blocks added two new ones: "Concurrent" and "Wait".
 Full list of blocks is following:

-..* Input
+  * Input
-..* Process
+  * Process
-..* Decision
+  * Decision
-..* Predefined processes
+  * Predefined processes
-..* Concurrent
+  * Concurrent
-..* Wait
+  * Wait

 If you want to add this functionality to your own project you need to include Algorithm.pprj project into it.
 This can be done by "Project -> Manage Included Projects.." menu item.